Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ## Credits
 ### Media
-All images were taken from vecteezy which is an image library.
+•	All images were taken from vecteezy which is an image library.

-Icons were taken from Font Awesome
+•	Icons were taken from Font Awesome
 ### Acknowledgements
-writing modal
+My mentor Nishant Kumar suggested having the 'How to play' instructions in a modal and also to add a timer to see how quickly you can beat the computer.

+I found how to create a modal on W3 Schools.

 https://www.w3schools.com/howto/howto_css_modals.asp

-writing the timer
+For the timer I followed the instructions on daily dev tips.

 https://daily-dev-tips.com/posts/vanilla-javascript-timer/